Shandilya21/Few-Shot/README.md

 ![](https://github.com/Shandilya21/few_shot_research/raw/master/images/multimodal.png)

-In the figure the product desciption has feeded with Bi-LSTM for extracting textual semantics, whereas the images features is extracted using pretrained ResNet.
  The cross attention is used to attend the features of textual attributes with respect to images and vice versa.
+The modalities features further fused using fusion technique such as MFB, MFH, etc. to build the context.
 The further context is passed with fully connected layer.

 ##### 4.2 Zero Shot Learning
 We can extend the module and develop the zero shot learning approach for the task of image classofication on fashion dataset.
 Zero-Shot Learning is the  type of learning that able to predict classes that has not been seen while training the model.
 It resembles our ability to generalize and identify new things without explicit supervision.